tugayac/ClusterTruck-TakeHomeProblem4/README.md

 Go is a great language to setup HTTP endpoints fast, with the comprehensive http package it provides.

 ### Docker
-Docker makes it very easy to create a container that can be easily deployed on any machine, without having to clutter the file system of the host system.
+Docker makes it very easy to create a container that can be deployed on any machine, without having to clutter the file system of the host system.

 ## Future Improvements
+### Caching Requests
+If we detect that some users frequently make requests to our API from the same starting address, we may want to cache the driving time information we get from the GMaps Directions API (since this part of our application takes the longest).

 TODO